Learn about the latest news and events going on in the department. You can also follow us on X @WashUMedNeuro and LinkedIn.

 Thomas Papouin, PhD, assistant professor of neuroscience, is the senior author of a groundbreaking study published May 15 in Science.

 Join the WashU Medicine Department of Neuroscience on Sept.
-8-9 for the Insights Into the Cortex: David Van Essen Symposium, a tribute for the 80th birthday of Van Essen.
+8-9 for the David Van Essen Symposium: Insights Into the Cortex, a tribute to the 80th birthday of Van Essen.

 Yi receives 2025 Dean’s Impact Award (Links to an external site)